 To analyze the interview data, I first familiarized myself with the data and “pre-coded” the data by highlighting interesting quotes.
 The main analysis was guided by an overarching theme: if, why, and how the study setting, or authenticity of tasks affected users’ search experiences.
 The primary focus was that how participants’ experiences were different between settings and tasks as perceived by themselves.
-I coded interview transcripts line by line.
+I qualitatively analyzed interview transcripts line by line.
 Lines were categorized into groups based on their connections and each group was assigned a code that summarized the knowledge in the group.
 An initial set of codes was drawn from interview questions and additional codes were added based on the data.
 A codebook was compiled and revised during the coding process.
 Codes were later categorized into larger sub-themes and themes.

 - Some aspects of user behavior, such as their page dwelling time and number of page visited, were significantly affected by study settings and task authenticity.

 - Users’ behaviors at the beginning of a session were less affected than the whole session data.

 - One major difference between authentic and simulated tasks is about the level of specificity and personalization.
 Participants mostly looked for general information for simulated tasks because the tasks were not personalized to each person.

 - Distraction, multi-tasking, and dividing tasks into parts were prevalent in the field but could rarely be observed in the lab.

 - Search behaviors alone may not be sufficient for determining task characteristics in real-life scenarios.
 The knowledge of users’ environment can be a useful addition to online behavioral data.

 - Users are more likely to be affected by study environment in complex tasks than in simple tasks.

 Find out more about this research in the following publications: